TechnitiumSoftware/DnsServer/build.md

 $ sudo apt install dotnet-sdk-7.0 libmsquic -y
 ```

 Note!
 The `libmsquic` package requires openssl v1.1.1 and is not yet compatible with openssl v3.x.
 You can follow [this blog post](https://blog.technitium.com/2023/02/configuring-dns-over-quic-and-https3.html) to know how to get it configured correctly.
-If you do not plan to use DNS-over-QUIC or HTTP/3 support then you can skip installing `libmsquic` altogether.
+If you do not plan to use DNS-over-QUIC or HTTP/3 support, or you intend to build a docker image then you can skip installing `libmsquic` altogether.

 4. Clone the source code for both [TechnitiumLibrary](https://github.com/TechnitiumSoftware/TechnitiumLibrary) and [DnsServer](https://github.com/TechnitiumSoftware/DnsServer) into the current folder.
 ```